barryclark/jekyll-now/_posts/2020-01-07-Ruby-Render-partial-in-layout.md

 name = "ERB from yield"
 messages = [ "Ligne 1", "Ligne 2" ]

+# the online to get the result:

 view = obj.result(set_binding {set_partial.call(name, messages)})

+# save this in a file and render it with Google Chrome

 File.open("my_app.html", "w") { |file| file.puts view}
 %x[ open -a 'Google Chrome' app.html ]